 Besides the legal restrictions, the following University guidelines govern events on campus at which alcoholic beverages are served:

 (a) Alcoholic beverages may not be served at any event at which undergraduates are present unless prior written approval has been obtained at least two weeks in advance from the Center for Leadership and Involvement or the appropriate area Dean of Students.
-To obtain a copy of the guidelines and request form, contact the Center for Leadership and Involvement (RC 001, 773-702-8787) or visit the website at https://leadership.uchicago.edu/alcohol-policy.
+To obtain a copy of the guidelines and request form, contact the Center for Leadership and Involvement (RC 001, 773-702-8787) or visit their website.

 (b) All areas of the University that wish to serve alcohol in a University public area (common rooms, lounges, quads, etc.) at an event at which graduate or professional students are likely to be in attendance must, at least one week in advance of the event, consult with the appropriate area Dean of Students and the unit responsible for the particular space allocation, and must designate a faculty or staff member to be present and responsible for the event.
 Recognized graduate and professional student organizations must obtain written authorization to hold such events through the Center for Leadership and Involvement or their area Dean of Students.

-(c) All areas of the University which will serve alcoholic beverages at a function when students will be present must have the servers or a responsible event representative of the function successfully complete alcohol risk management training (UCARE) offered by Health Promotion and Wellness and be present the entire length of the function (details at http://wellness.uchicago.edu).
+(c) All areas of the University which will serve alcoholic beverages at a function when students will be present must have the servers or a responsible event representative of the function successfully complete alcohol risk management training (UCARE) offered by UChicago Student Wellness and be present the entire length of the function.

 (d) Sufficient amounts of non-alcoholic beverages must be available at all functions where alcohol is available.
 Further, appropriate quantities of non-salty food must be served at all such events.
 There may be no reference to the availability of alcohol in any publicity, including electronic notices, for a University event.